Tommy-2000/dreamTravel/README.md

 - PostgreSQL - Used as the database for both relational and vector-embedded data.

+- Strapi CMS - Used for travel agencies to publish custom made trips on the Explore and Search page, manage bookings and other content on the front-end.

 ## Important Note Regarding The Amadeus Self-Service API